figaw/jenkins-shared-libraries/README.md

-# Jenkins Shared Libraries (in Scripted Pipelines) - Examples
+# Jenkins Shared Library (in Scripted Pipelines) - Examples

 I created this repository because it took me a while to figure out how to do even the most trivial stuff with Shared Libraries.